 In the western world, we are fortunate to be able to open the tap and access unlimited water.
 Tap water is generally clean and safe to drink but is it really the healthiest type of water you can get?
 Is tap water always a healthy option?

-It is treated with a large amount of chemicals to kill bacteria and other harmful microorganisms.
+You can treat it with a large amount of chemicals that can kill bacteria and other harmful microorganisms.
 This means the water that flows from the power grid is very different from the type found in nature.
 Specifically the kind found in mountain springs and streams which are rich in natural minerals.

-I have written before about the elements that can be introduced into our tap water Everything from estradiol, ACE inhibitors and traces of lead to antibiotics, antidepressants and beta-blockers.
+I have other articles on this site about the elements that can appear in our tap water.
+This includes everything from estradiol, ACE inhibitors and traces of lead to antibiotics, antidepressants and beta-blockers.
 So I won’t go over it again but read about it here: Is Tap Water Really Safe To Drink?

 Suffice it to say that with more than 300 man-made chemicals that were once detected in British tap water, there are better options available.